scality/gh-actions-exporter/docs/setup/collected-reported-metrics.md

 When it comes to the cost of self-hosted runners, it's a bit more complicated.

-Self-hosted runners include Google Cloud Provider (GCP) and AWS.
+To calculate the costs of self-hosted runners, we can play the game of calculating for the main ones, namely AWS and Google Cloud Provider (GCP).

 The cost can be found based on the machine type in the Management Console for AWS (when creating an EC2 instance) and on the